sampathw/wp-notify-new-post/README.md

 ## Credits

-To the amazing contributors of Twilio and Mandril API libraries.
+To the amazing contributors of Twilio and Mandrill API libraries.

 ## License